atomicman57/bootcamp/README.md

 # bootcamp
-The solutionss and test is located in each brach of the test, kindly check the branches
+The solutions and tests is located in each branch of the task, kindly check the branches